Design of quantum optical experiments with logic artificial intelligence: Graph-based representation for quantum optics

+Let's illustrate how can we set the quantum state preparation problem using an example of these graph representations.
+The formal definitions of this problem are provided in App. \ref{app:formalgraph}.

 To generate a particular state, the weights of each vertex coloring that correspond to the basis states must match the state amplitudes, and the rest of the vertex coloring weights must be zero.
-Notice that individual PM with forbidden vertex colorings can be different from zero as the weights of the edges can take complex values, thus allowing cancellations.
-An example is provided in Fig.\ref{fig:obstruction}.
-The target state is the GHZ state of $n=6$ parties and $d=3$ dimension, i.e., there are three possible different colors available.
-Fig.\ref{fig:obstruction}a shows an example of a cancellation that must occur to cancel the generation of the basis state $|000011\rangle$, not present in the GHZ state.
+Imagine that our goal is to generate the GHZ state of $n=6$ parties and $d=3$ dimensions, i.e., there are three possible different colors available (the 0, 1, and 2 modes).
+This state has three basis elements, each with amplitude $1/\sqrt{3}$:

+The general goal is the following: at least one of the contributions for the three basis elements must exist in the graph, while all other terms should vanish.
+Fig.\ref{fig:obstruction}a shows an example of a cancellation that must take place to cancel the generation of the basis state $|000011\rangle$, not present in the GHZ state.
 Fig.\ref{fig:obstruction}b, on the other hand, shows that the combination of PM with a unique coloring (in the figure, red) must be different from zero, in particular, it should be $1/\sqrt{3}$.
 Notice that if we only assume monochromatic edges, there is only one PM for each tri-colored vertex coloring and, thus, the only possible solution is forcing this PM to be zero (Fig.\ref{fig:obstruction}c).
 However, if we allow bi-chromatic edges, there could be more tri-colored PM, allowing cancellations as in the bi-colored cases (Fig.\ref{fig:obstruction}d).